tsuchiya-i/SS2D/README.md

         env.reset()
 ```

-It should look someting like this
+It should look someting like this test

 ![demo](https://github.com/Sadaku1993/gym-pathplan/blob/master/sample.gif)